zscaler/terraform-aws-cloud-connector-modules/examples/README.md

 **2. Brownfield Deployments**

-(These templates would be most applicable for production deployments and have more customization options than a "base" deployments)
+(These templates would be most applicable for production deployments and have more customization options than a "base" deployments).
+They also do not include a bastion or workload hosts deployed.

 ```
 bash